“A ringing European salute from the carillon-turret on the town hall of Dokkum, the Netherlands to the carillon tower of Kaunas, Lithuania”.

 Time: Sunday, November 30th, 2014; 4-5 p.m.

-Location: Museum in reminiscence of the Great War / Vytauto Didziojo karo muziejus
+Location: Museum in reminiscence of the Great War, Kaunas, Lithuania

-It was the first time when Maestro from the Netherlands Auke de Boer was playing with the carillon in Lithuania, in Kaunas.
-Between other Dutch composes Auke de Boer played the music of Joseph Johannes Visser – Dutch artist and composer.
+It was the first time when Maestro from The Netherlands Prof. Auke de Boer was playing with the carillon in Lithuania, in Kaunas.
+Between other Dutch composes Prof. Auke de Boer played the music of Prof. Joseph Johannes Visser – Dutch artist and composer.

 The program is a pocket anthology of Dutch music, particularly for carillon – with a few arrangements.The carillon is an older Dutch instrument dating from the late Middle ages (ca. 1510).
 It soon became very popular in the ‘Low Countries’, as the ‘United 7 Provinces’ – the estuary is called of Rhine, Meuse and so many smaller rivers flowing in to the North Sea.
 These days almost every city has a carillon (min.
 15 bells), more often than not there are several ‘beiaards’, the grander instruments with min.
 42 bells.
 With some pride we count 200 instruments played by a button keyboard (like the one in Kaunus) and 400 automatically played carillons.